 Husqvarna is making a large impact in the camping and survivalist communities by way of their 13″ wooden handle hatchet.
 It offers a “hand-forged” head with a curved, hickory handle and comes complete with a leather sheath.
-All of this for around $40 (click here to see it on Amazon).
-But before you buy one for yourself, read my in-depth review to make sure you’re not wasting your hard earned money.
+But before you buy one for yourself, read my in-depth review to make sure you’re not wasting your hard-earned money.

 In this review, I’ll cover the basics like the materials used, the weight, measurements, etc. I’ll give you my first impressions as well as what I like and dislike about this hatchet.
 Finally, at the end of the review, I’ll give you my recommendation on whether or not this is worth the money.

 Hand-forged by who?
 Husqvarna?